Terrace floorboards and decking

 Steenschotten are typically sold untreated.

-The operations on terrace decking tend to be minimal.
-The reason for this is to preserve the naturally weathered appearance and because the planks in a lot are often all already of the same dimensions.
+The operations on terrace decking tend to be minimal to preserve the naturally weathered appearance.
+The planks also often come ready in the same dimension.
 If desired, the elements can undergo the following operations:

 - Re-calibration: some dealers offer the service of re-calibrating the wood to a specified thickness.